Tzahi Elihen

-Tzahi Elihen (צחי אליחן; born 3 April 1991) is an Israeli professional association football player contracted to Liga Alef side, Hapoel Beit She'an.
+Tzahi Elihen (צחי אליחן; born 3 April 1991) is an Israeli former professional association football player who played as Midfielder.

 Biography

 Elihen was born in Stockholm, Sweden, to an Israeli father and a Swedish mother who converted to Judaism.
 His mother committed suicide after suffering from postpartum depression, and when he was five, he moved to Israel with his family.
 At first, the family lived in Haifa before settling in Ramat Yishai.

 Playing career

 Elihen made his professional debut, coming on as a substitute for Eytan Tibi, in a 3–2 loss to Hapoel Haifa on 20 February 2010.
 In March 2010 he scored his first goal for the team.

 International career

 In 2009, Elihen represented Israel at the 2009 Maccabiah Games, winning a bronze medal.